 African Barbet Information … African Barbet Species Index … African Barbet Photo Gallery

-The Black-breasted Barbet (Lybius rolleti) is an African Barbet that is found in Burundi, Rwanda, Tanzania and Uganda.
+The Red-faced Barbet (Lybius rubrifacies) is an African Barbet that is found in Burundi, Rwanda, Tanzania and Uganda.
 It inhabits dry savanna, moist savanna and arable land.

 They are usually about 20 – 25 cm long, plump-looking, with large heads.
 Their heavy bill is fringed with bristles.